sonam-git/NOSQL_Social_Netework_API/README.md

 ## Usage Instructions:

-1. Repository: Open documentation run 'npm i' and update '.env' if you would like to to store environment variables.
+1. Repository: Open documentation run 'npm i' and update '.env' if you would like to store environment variables.
 2. Create a .env file in the root directory of the project and add the following variables:
 3. Once the server is running, use a tool like Postman to test the API endpoints.
 4. Use Postman or any similar tool to test http://localhost:3001 with the following route end points API GET, POST, PUT, and DELETE routes for users, thoughts, and reactions, ensuring successful creation, updating, and deletion of data in the database.